-- Equitable services funds must be primarily for a Title I program - May not just be for professional development and supplies - General rule of thumb-2/3s of the funds should be for salaries and benefits; the remainder for PD and supplies - If there is no educational program, then there is no need for PD and supplies to support it. - The public school owns all instructional materials and supplies!
+- Equitable services funds must be primarily for a Title I program - May not just be for professional development and supplies - General rule of thumb-2/3s of the funds should be for instructional interventions and supports; the remainder for PD and supplies - If there is no educational program, then there is no need for PD and supplies to support it. - The public school owns all instructional materials and supplies!